 As such, it’s a well-made device.
-It’s compact, quiet with excellent Gigabit performance in my testing.
-There’s also a great set of networking features, and the lifetime hardware guaranty is hard to beat.
+It’s compact, and quiet with excellent Gigabit performance in my testing.
+There’s also a great set of networking features, and the lifetime hardware guarantee is hard to beat.

 However, if you think of it as a Multi-Gig switch, well, you’ll be disappointed due to the limited number of ports and the lack of an SFP+.

 And that, plus the current hefty price tag of some $250 — or shave off $50 if you get the unmanaged GS110MX version — will make you find the Zyxel XGS1250-12 a steal.
 That’s not to mention you might need a separate power adapter to use it outside the US.